b3b0p831/snumb/README.md

 (Please use responsibly and with permission only.
 I'm not responsible for your actions.)

-Tool for finding juicy secrets in SMB Shares
+Tool for finding juicy secrets in SMB Shares.

 snumb aids red teamers and system admins in enumerating smb shares.